Transformers · OrevateAI

 The Role of Diet and Hydration

 What you eat and drink can significantly impact your tongue’s health, especially if it’s fissured.
 Proper nutrition and hydration are foundational for healthy tissues.
+According to the Academy of Nutrition and Dietetics, maintaining optimal hydration and a balanced diet supports all bodily functions, including oral tissue repair and maintenance.

 When to Seek Professional Help

-• Burning Mouth Syndrome (BMS): This condition causes a burning sensation on the tongue, lips, gums, or palate, often without any visible sores or changes.
-It can sometimes occur alongside a fissured tongue.
+• Burning Mouth Syndrome: This condition causes a burning sensation in the mouth, including the tongue, without any visible sores or lesions.
+It can be complex and multifactorial.

 Expert Tips for Managing Tongue Fissures